T of C

 1. Li Madou Zhongwen Zhuyi Ji 利瑪竇中文著譯集

-The Chinese text for these songs is from a modern re-publication, Matteo Ricci: Writings and Translations in Chinese, published 2001 in two editions.
+The Chinese text used for these songs comes from a modern re-publication, Matteo Ricci: Writings and Translations in Chinese, published 2001 in two editions.
 Page references here are to the Hong Kong edition in traditional characters, published by 香港城市大學出版社 the City University of Hong Kong Press.
 For details, search the City University site using either the Chinese or English title, but the book is only in Chinese.
 In 2001 the book was also published using simplified characters, by 復旦大學出版社 Fudan University Press, Shanghai.
 That edition (see details) is considerably less expensive.
-Some further information about the book is on the website of the USF Ricci Institute Library.
+Some further information about the book has come from the website of the USF Ricci Institute Library (as of Spring 2023 it has moved from San Francisco to Boston).

 (Return)